Managing DNS with Plesk

 How to find your DNS settings

-If your domain is registered with us and you have explicitly chosen the option to “Manage my DNS records manually,” then your DNS hosting is managed within our Client Centre and not within Plesk and you should use this guide to managing your DNS records instead.
-If you’re not sure, check the settings for the domain in our Client Centre: if the option “Manage my DNS records manually” is selected, click the above link to proceed.
+Tip: If your domain is registered with us and you have explicitly chosen the option to “Manage my DNS records manually,” then your DNS hosting is managed within our Client Centre and not within Plesk and you should use this guide to managing your DNS records instead.
+If you’re not sure, check the settings for the domain in the Client Centre: if the option “Manage my DNS records manually” is selected, click the above link to proceed.

 First, we’ll need to log in to Plesk, after which we’ll be taken to the Websites and Domains screen.
 Click on “DNS Settings” for the domain you wish to edit.
 If you don’t see DNS Settings, look for a “Hosting & DNS” tab, click that, then you’ll see the DNS Settings button.